Andy9822/compiler/README.md

 ### Prerequisites

-TLC is a flex-bison based compiler.
-So, you will need to install them.
+TLC is a flex based compiler.
+So, you will need to install it.
 You can use
 ```
-apt-get install flex
+sudo apt-get install flex
 ```
-and
+It also uses programming language C, so you will need GCC and make.

 ```
-apt-get install bison
+sudo apt-get install build-essential
 ```
-It also uses programming language C, so you will need GCC.

 ### Installing

 To get started, open the main folder on a Unix based system and type ```make```.
-This command should generate ```flex``` and ```bison``` necessary files.
+This command should generate ```flex``` necessary files.
 Also, with ```make```, you automatically generates the AST (Abstract Syntax Tree) for the language.

 ## Running the tests